tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 ## Find a Wallet

 Now that you know how to buy bitcoins, [you need to get a Bitcoin wallet](/kb/what-is-a-bitcoin-wallet/).
-Obtaining a Bitcoin wallet is the first step to using Bitcoin.
+[Obtaining a Bitcoin wallet](/wallets/) is the first step to using Bitcoin.
 Without a wallet, you can’t receive, store, or spend bitcoins.

 ![bitcoin wallet](/img/icons/wallet1.png){: .img-responsive .halfimg-right }

-One of the most basic rules when using Bitcoin is to make sure you have control over your bitcoins.
+One of the most basic rules when using Bitcoin is to make sure you [have control over your bitcoins](/kb/how-to-store-and-protect-bitcoins/).
 When you buy bitcoin on an exchange, it’s usually possible to leave your bitcoins on the exchange without moving them to a wallet you own.
 However, we strongly recommend against this.
 The only way to truly own bitcoins and make sure they are secured properly is to store them in a wallet that you own!

 The wallet you should use depends on your needs.
 Users in need of secure, long term storage should use a paper wallet, or a hardware wallet like [TREZOR](/wallets/trezor/) or [Ledger Nano](/wallets/ledger-nano/).
 If you intend to make frequent Bitcoin transactions, a hot wallet is slightly less secure but better for day-to-day transactions.
 Read our guide on [how to store bitcoins](/kb/how-to-store-and-protect-bitcoins/) for more details.
 It’s up to you to decide which wallet fits your needs.

-Before you [buy bitcoins](http://www.coindesk.com/information/how-can-i-buy-bitcoins/){:target="_blank"}: have a plan, secure your bitcoins, and don’t store them with third parties!
+Before you buy bitcoins have a plan, secure your bitcoins, and don’t store them with third parties!
 If the whole idea of a Bitcoin wallet is still confusing, [read our post](/kb/what-is-a-bitcoin-wallet/) on Bitcoin wallets.

 ## Things to Remember

 Now that you know how to buy bitcoin, understand these basic principles in order to prevent yourself from losing money:

 * **Control your coins.** Don’t leave bitcoins on an exchange.
-Some exchanges, like Circle and Coinbase, allow you to buy and sell bitcoin, but also provide “wallet” services.
+Some exchanges, like [Circle](/exchanges/circle/) and [Coinbase](/exchanges/coinbase/), allow you to buy and [sell bitcoin](/kb/how-to-sell-bitcoin/), but also provide “wallet” services.
 However, these wallets don’t give you full control of your bitcoins and act more like banks.
 As we mentioned earlier, don’t store your bitcoins on these exchanges, even if the exchange offers a wallet service.
 Buy your bitcoins, and move them to a wallet you control.
-For long term, secure storage, use a paper wallet or hardware wallet like TREZOR or Ledger.
+For long term, secure storage, use a paper wallet or hardware wallet like [TREZOR](/wallets/trezor/) or [Ledger](/wallets/ledger-nano/).

 * **Don’t store bitcoins in a hot wallet.** We recommend the above wallets for secure storage, because wallets used on your phone or computer may be vulnerable to hackers.
 Wallets on your phone or computer are fine for small, day-to-day amounts and spending, but not for large amounts of funds.